-2013 Flight Season Master Calendar
+2014 Flight Season Master Calendar

-Once again for 2013, I’ll be attempting to compile a mid-Atlantic-wide calendar of counts, field trips, walks, and other lep-related field activities for the 2012 flight season.
+Once again for 2014, I’ll be attempting to compile a mid-Atlantic-wide calendar of counts, field trips, walks, and other lep-related field activities for the 2014 flight season.
 Please use the comment form below to let us know of additions or changes to the list, or email me at MDLepsOdes@gmail.com.
-In addition to regular field trips, a number of us in the DC Metro area and around region often plan impromptu “Lep Treks” when interesting butterflies or habitats pique our interest.
+In addition to posted field trips, a number of us in the DC Metro area and around the region often plan impromptu “Lep Treks” when interesting butterflies or habitats pique our interest.
 While most of these will be day trips originating from the DC area, some of them might be overnights to areas like Dolly Sods WV or Buzzard Swamp PA.
 Unless otherwise noted, LepTreks are free although some of the areas we visit may charge an admission fee.
 Overnight lodging and meals of course are on your own.

-The philosophy behind our LepTreks is that we really lack a strong field trip program in the MD-DE region, despite some very savvy lepsters interested in spending more time in the field.
+The philosophy behind our LepTreks is that we really lack a strong field trip program in the mid-Atlantic region, despite some very savvy lepsters interested in spending more time in the field.
 As a group we’re more field naturalists than butterfly gardeners, and we’re committed to better understand some of the unique environments and landscapes in the mid-Atlantic and the butterflies they support.
 Generally, they’re places that normally don’t have scheduled butterfly walks during the summer, nor are they easy quick checks for a last-minute drive by.
 I’ll add notices here on LepLog of those kinds of easier trips, too, but the LepTreks generally are a little more ambitious, or explore unique habitats.
 As much as possible, we’d like to use these trips to help flesh out Dick Smith’s Butterflies of Unknown Status Project.

 LepTreks are informal affairs, usually impromptu walks or hunts for a particular species or in a particular unusual habitat.
 They’re rather loosely organized by the person whose idea the trip is in the first place and may be more difficult terrain or access, or are a trip one of our members is making and for which s/he would be glad of company.
 If you’re going to be out in the field on short notice, let us know so we can tag along!